 Different types of acne need different treatment

-Mild to moderate acne can usually be treated with over-the-counter products and clinical skincare treatments, such as facials, but someone suffering with severe acne would most likely need to see a dermatologist and esthetician, says Lyons-Lee.
-Regular washing with a gentle, oil-free cleanser and moisturizing with oil-free, non-comedogenic formulas are key to maintaining acne-free skin.
-Bonus if one or both has alpha hydroxy acids such as glycolic acid or salicylic acid, which can dissolve the bonds that keep dead skin cells stuck in place, blocking your pores.
+Mild to moderate acne can usually be treated with over-the-counter products and good skincare, but someone suffering with severe acne would most likely need to see a dermatologist or, in some cases, an aesthetician.
+(Although an aesthetician can’t make a diagnosis or prescribe acne medication.)
+Regular washing with a gentle, oil-free cleanser and moisturizing with oil-free, non-comedogenic formulas can help to maintain acne-free skin.
+It’s especially helpful if one or both has alpha hydroxy acids, such as glycolic acid or salicylic acid.
+These can help dissolve the bonds that keep dead skin cells stuck in place, blocking your pores.
 And as much as you want to pop that whitehead, don’t.
 Leave that to the experts.
 “Blackheads and whiteheads are on the surface, so you can usually remove them quite easily with steam and a comedone extractor,” Aardema says.
 “But pimples may need to be opened with a needle, and cysts usually require a steroid injection.”
-Interested in a DIY treatment?
-Check out 13 surprising home remedies for acne.

 Where you break out matters

-Our experts all agree that the most common areas people break out are the face, chest, shoulders, and back.
+Our experts agree that the most common areas people break out are the face, chest, shoulders, and back.
 Allergies, food sensitivities, lack of sleep, and poor diet can all lead to breakouts in these areas.
-For example, your body wash or laundry detergent may be the cause of your back, chest, or shoulder acne.
-This is what the acne on every part of your body is trying to tell you.
+For example, your body wash or laundry detergent may be aggravating your back, chest, or shoulder acne.

 Why you may be breaking out on your face